 In college I decided to learn how to start and run a business, so I read a lot, asked a lot of questions, and then tried and failed until it worked.
 And you know what I learned?
 The parts of my brain that were most active while being entrepreneurial were the same parts I used when designing an album cover or painting a portrait.

 Creation is creation, regardless of what you’re creating.
 Building a business can be a creative act, just as sculpting can be an economic one.
-There’s nothing wrong with making money from your work, just as there’s nothing wrong with applying your business savvy to a cause you believe in.
+There’s nothing wrong with making money from your work, just as there’s nothing wrong with applying your business savvy to causes you believe in beyond what they pay.

-To those who are looking for ways to fund their artistic endeavors, I would encourage you to learn about business and view it as just another tool in your studio — another media with which to create.
+To those who are looking for ways to fund their artistic endeavors, I would encourage you to learn about business and view it as just another tool in your studio: another medium with which to create.

-To those who are looking for ways to become more fulfilled in their work — to produce things they can be proud of — remember that being capable of sustained creation is an incredible skill to possess, and that you can use it for more than just jacking up the numbers in your bank account.
+To those who are looking for ways to become more fulfilled in their work, to produce things they can be proud of, remember that being capable of sustained creation is an incredible skill to possess, and that you can use it for more than just upping the numbers in your bank account.

 Business is creation, just as sustained creation is a business.
 Break down the mental barriers you’ve built between the two and enjoy how much more practical and fulfilling both become.